 Group Managing Executive

-Malvin has been with Liquid Telecom Group since 2008 as Group Managing Executive.
-A seasoned telecommunications professional who was responsible for implementing most of Liquid Telecom’s pan-African and global interconnects as well as the commercial aspects of our wholesale voice business.
+Malvin has been with Liquid Intelligent Technologies Group since 2008 as Group Managing Executive.
+A seasoned telecommunications professional who was responsible for implementing most of Liquid Intelligent Technologies’s pan-African and global interconnects as well as the commercial aspects of our wholesale voice business.